Perpetual-Altruism-Ltd/myNFT-Bridge/README.md

 - Allow users to chose a relay.
 - Allow NFT owners to migrate tokens in a single operation : allowing a relay as the token operator.

+## Using the myNFT bridge

+You can find an how to [here](https://github.com/Perpetual-Altruism-Ltd/myNFT-Bridge/blob/master/USERHOWTO.md)

 ## More details